Skip to content

 • Database inserts, API calls, and emails become safe to “retry” — the retry only runs incomplete work.

-• No idempotency logic needed inside the step closure for most cases.
+• No idempotency logic needed inside the step logic for most cases.

 // This can crash anywhere — Zart recovers from the last completed step